 WorldView-3 is the fourth Ball-built satellite in the DigitalGlobe® constellation.
 During its planned seven and a half year life, it will offer the most advanced Earth imagery currently available for commercial applications.
 Ball Aerospace provided the spacecraft and an atmospheric correction instrument, integrated the remote sensing instrument and tested the entire system.

-WorldView-3 will also feature the first atmospheric sounder DigitalGlobe will fly in space.
-The Ball-built Cloud, Aerosol, Water Vapor, Ice, Snow (CAVIS) instrument will enable WorldView-3 to collect scientific data based on ground reflection by correcting images for atmospheric interference.
+WorldView-3 also features the first atmospheric sounder DigitalGlobe flew in space.
+The Ball-built Cloud, Aerosol, Water Vapor, Ice, Snow (CAVIS) instrument enables WorldView-3 to collect scientific data based on ground reflection by correcting images for atmospheric interference.

 Program Manager Profile